-While Honda offers an entire suite of advanced safety options like Honda Sensing™ which use some of the best available tech to keep you safe on the road, its sometimes easy to forget to maintain your most important safety device: your brakes.
-A properly maintained braking system not only ensures maximum stopping power, but it can also help in areas like fuel economy and engine performance.
+Honda offers an entire suite of advanced safety options, Honda Sensing™, that uses some of the best available tech to help keep you safe on the road.
+Still, it’s sometimes easy to forget to maintain your most important safety device: your brakes.
+A properly maintained braking system not only ensures maximum stopping power, but it also can help in areas like fuel economy and engine performance.

-If you’re a driver in the Miami, Doral, or Hialeah and have been noticing a squeaky sound each time you tap the brake pedal, keep reading to find out how a simple fix can help keep you out of harm’s way.
+If you’re a driver in the Miami, Doral, or Hialeah areas and have noticed a squeaky sound each time you tap the brake pedal, keep reading to find out how a simple fix can help keep you out of harm’s way.

-There’s no outright schedule for getting your brakes replaced but it’s still important to have them regularly inspected by a licensed technician each time you bring your vehicle in for routine maintenance.
-A good time to do this is when you have your tires rotated about every six months.
+There’s no specific schedule for getting your brakes replaced, but it’s still important to have them regularly inspected by a licensed technician each time you bring your vehicle in for routine maintenance.
+A good time to do this is when you have your tires rotated, about every six months.

-If you notice your brakes are making any squealing, squeaking, or grinding noises when you place your foot on the brake pedal, you most likely have an issue that needs attention.
-The sound of metal grinding against metal is serious and means your brake pads have completely worn out.
+If you notice your brakes are making any squealing, squeaking, or grinding noises when you place your foot on the brake pedal, they most likely have an issue that needs attention.
+The sound of metal grinding against metal is serious and means your brake pads are completely worn.
 You should immediately schedule a service appointment and have them replaced.

-Another sign that your brakes need attention is an obvious one: reduced stopping power.
-If your pedal sinks to the floor when you tap it or if it takes you longer than normal to come to a full stop, immediately schedule a service appointment to have them inspected.
+Another sign your brakes need attention is an obvious one: reduced stopping power.
+If your pedal sinks to the floor when you tap it or if it takes you longer than normal to come to a full stop, immediately schedule a service appointment to have your brakes inspected.

 Your brakes are the most important safety feature on your vehicle and should be regularly serviced and replaced to avoid an accident.
-If you live near Miami, Doral, or Hialeah and have been noticing any of the warnings signs we mentioned, don’t put it off.
+If you live near Miami, Doral, or Hialeah and have been noticing any of the warnings signs we’ve mentioned, don’t ignore them or delay.
 Schedule a service appointment today!